AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-migration.md

 ### Courses appear blank or incorrect modules play for a migrated course {#coursesappearblankorincorrectmodulesplayforamigratedcourse}

 Ensure that the **moduleOrderInCourse** key value for a Course starts with **0** and is in continuous order.
-The order in terms of  courseModuleType should be PRETEST, TESTOUT, CONTENT.
+The order in terms of  courseModuleType should be PRETEST, TESTOUT, CONTENT

 Also, make sure that two versions of Activity, Classroom, and VC are not linked with the existing Course.